Start your 30 day free trial.

 })

-If you want even more manual control, the SDK can detect whether an experiment is currently active.
+For even greater control, the SDK can detect whether an experiment is currently active.
 For example, during an experiment, you might want to prevent making certain API calls, or rollback a transaction.
-In most cases the Exception effect can help, but you can also create branches in your code.
+In most cases the Errors effect can help, but you can also create branches in your code.
 For example:

 Node.js example